Ravi Raghavan wins $1.26 million and his first WPT title.

 Thanks in part to players like Daniel Negreanu and Sam Trickett spending as much as $40,000 on buy-ins, the field smashed last year's numbers.
 Bellagio recorded 503 buy-ins, putting more than $5 million up for grabs.

 When the final table began two-time WPT champion Antonio Esfandiari was in the lead.
 Esfandiari made it to fourth place before going broke with A-K to Raghavan's pocket aces.

 Esfandiari outlasted Andrew Lichtenberger and Jeremy Kottler who finished fifth and sixth, respectively.

 Thomas Winters, a 45-year-old livestock dealer and cattle feeder from Marble Falls, Texas bowed out in third, taking $483k and paving the way for the heads-up match.

-Raghaven began heads-up with 9.3 million to Buchanan's 5.7 million and extended that lead over the next two hours.
+Raghavan began heads-up with 9.3 million to Buchanan's 5.7 million and extended that lead over the next two hours.
 The final hand saw the Canadian shove for just over 2 million with K-7.
-Raghaven called with pocket sevens which were best by showdown.
+Raghavan called with pocket sevens which were best by showdown.

 Here are the full final-table results for this year's WPT Bellagio Five Diamond Classic:

 6. Jeremy Kottler - $187,845

 30-year-old Shawn Buchanan from Vancouver, BC has more than $4.7 million in live tournament earnings but that number could easily be much bigger.